GitauHarrison/notes/linode/deploy_on_linode.md

 ### Handling Gunicorn Error

 As interesting as it is to see Nginx and Gunicorn running, our server is still not ready for production yet.
 All the processes are running in the foreground.
-If I close your server before killing the Gunicorn process (by typing `exit` or `ctrl + Z`), my application will still be running in the background and I can access it on http://139.162.221.92/.
-Any further attempts to restart Gunicorn will fail with a `Connection is use: ...` error.
+If I close my server before killing the Gunicorn process (by typing `exit` or `ctrl + Z`), my application will still be running in the background and I can access it on http://139.162.221.92/.
+Any further attempts to restart Gunicorn will fail with a `Connection in use: ...` error.

 ```python
 (venv)gitauharrison@bolderlearner:~/somasoma-eLearning-app$ gunicorn -w 3 elearning:app